lepton-eda/lepton-eda/CONTRIBUTING.md

 - Provide updated tests and documentation

+- Do not leave trailing spaces in edited files

 When writing C code:

 - Do not use C++-style comments `// ...`; use C-style `/* ... */`
   comments instead.

-- This set of options to GNU `indent` approximates the gEDA C indentation style: (note the `-nut` option, which disables the use of tab characters: please use spaces for code indentation)
+- This set of options to GNU `indent` approximates the lepton-eda C indentation style: (note the `-nut` option, which disables the use of tab characters: please use spaces for code indentation)